 Winners (except for Audience Choice Award and International Short Award) will be recognized during the festival's Gala Awards Dinner.
 There may or may not be additional awards.
 If jurors deem all films in a category undeserving of awards, they can elect to not choose an award for that category.

 Pacific Arts Movement

 2508 Historic Decatur Road, Suite 140

 San Diego, CA 92106, USA

 2. Shipping via courier capable of tracking delivery of submission is recommended.
 Package DVDs properly and securely using bubble-wrap.

-3. Selected filmmakers are responsible for delivery of exhibition prints or videos to our offices by the date designated at time of selection notification.
-The Festival will handle the return shipping of prints and videos after the conclusion of the Festival.
+3. Selected filmmakers are responsible for delivery of exhibition prints or DCPs to our offices by the date designated at time of selection notification.
+The Festival will handle the return shipping of prints and DCPs after the conclusion of the Festival.